libermanofri/eks-backup-restore-velero-aws/README.md

-# Final Project: EKS Backup and Restore using Velero and AWS Backup
+# EKS Backup and Disaster Recovery with Velero and AWS Backup

 ## Overview
 The project focuses on creating a reliable **backup and restore solution** for an **Amazon EKS (Elastic Kubernetes Service)** cluster using **Velero** and **AWS Backup**.
 The goal was to design and automate a backup mechanism for Kubernetes resources and persist them to **Amazon S3**.
 We also explored recovery strategies to restore workloads seamlessly without downtime.